 Identify problem areas

 Look objectively at your overhead.
 Are you over-ordering food?
 Are there dishes on the menu that aren’t selling?
 Those areas are tangible and easy to spot.
 But more often than not, the biggest costs are hidden.
 Labor costs and mishandled payroll can cause cash flow issues, too.
-That’s why many restaurants have automated their payroll processes to increase efficiency and profitability.
+That’s why many restaurants and franchises have automated their payroll processes to increase efficiency and profitability.

 Predict seasonal patterns

-Restaurants often have peak times, seasonal slumps, and times where cash flow may stay relatively the same.
+Restaurants and franchises often have peak times, seasonal slumps, and times where cash flow may stay relatively the same.
 Analyzing your patterns can help identify any business processes that could be draining funds from your company.
 It can also help you know when to invest, and when to economize.

 Look at your past cash flow statements to see how much cash goes in and out over a specific business period.
 You can achieve more extensive tracking via a cash journal, which is an even more detailed record of company transactions.
 To gain awareness of how money is being spent, you can also design customized cash flow reports through a cloud accounting system.